 Instead, he barrelled towards the chaos, and soon we were at an airport, using a variety of weapons and items to take down four anti-aircraft guns.

 The first and third were the most traditional.
-Rico pulled out a comedically big railgun, and shot at both of them until they exploded into a thousand pieces (which, incidentally, appeared to immediately get sucked up into the storm).
+Rico pulled out a comedically big railgun and shot at both of them until they exploded into a thousand pieces (which, incidentally, appeared to immediately get sucked up into the storm).

 However, it was with the second that the grappling hook came into play, with the booster attachment used to send the gun emplacement flying from its perch.

 For the fourth, Rico used a more traditional rocket launcher, although he set the scene by throwing a small automated drone up into the air first to shoot down any foot soldiers that were trying to take him down while he got to work on the gun itself.
-This was a task made more difficult by the way the wind from the hurricane kept throwing off the aim of his rockets, but eventually he found success.
+This was a task made more difficult by the way the wind from the hurricane kept throwing off the aim of his rockets, but eventually, he found success.

 With the fourth gun destroyed, our gameplay demonstration came to a close.

-From the looks of things, Avalanche have understood exactly how people like to play a Just Cause game.
+From the looks of things, Avalanche has understood exactly how people like to play a Just Cause game.
 The fourth entry is as much about being creative with your destruction as it is about completing missions and it looks to be all the more impressive as a result.

 If Just Cause 4 can keep up a similar amount of variety throughout the entire game, then it could end up being an exceptionally fun sandbox experience.